-Stats On Infectious Disease Rates Now Versus 20 Years Ago Paint A Grim Future
+Stats On Infectious Disease Now Vs. 20 Years Ago

 Americans are getting sicker and scientists warn climate change is to blame.
 On Wednesday, the Medical Society Consortium on Climate & Health released a report detailing how extreme weather, rising temperatures, and air pollution, have exacerbated the spread of disease as well as threatened nutrition and mental health.
 A look at the stats on infectious disease rates now versus 20 years ago seem to support the alliance's findings, suggesting that Americans need to take a harder look at how climate change harms public health.

 Cleveland.com reported that the Medical Society Consortium — an alliance of 11 national medical societies — found that climate change has caused an increase in infectious diseases as well as food-, water-, and air-borne illnesses.
 Much of that is due to contaminated food and water, as well as a boost in disease-carrying agents, resulting from extreme weather events, which NASA reported have occurred mostly in the past 35 years.
 Children, pregnant people, and elderly adults are particularly susceptible to the health impacts of climate change.

 Research shows that global warming affects a wide-range of diseases and illnesses, including many that have vaccinations.
 The U.S. Centers for Disease Control and Prevention statistics show that incidences of whooping cough have more than doubled since the late 1990s, while measles cases have increased steadily since 2003.
 Rates of Hib disease, which is caused by the bacteria Haemophilus influenzae, have also more than doubled since 2000, according to the CDC.